-Whether you’ve reached the end of the warranty supplied by your manufacturer or you’ve just invested in a used car there is a wealth of third-party warranties available to buy.
+Whether you’ve reached the end of the new-car warranty supplied by your manufacturer or you’ve just invested in a used car, there's a glut of third-party warranties available to buy.

 Our A-Z of terms and conditions further down the page should help you decode the lingo.

 Our previous research also found that many used car warranties cost more than the average repair bill for a used family car.